aanchaldas23/AirCanvas/README.md

 3. **Color Selection**: By moving the index finger over specific color buttons on the top of the screen, you can switch between colors.
 4. **Clear Button**: To erase the canvas, hover your finger over the "CLEAR" button.

----

-## Usage Instructions

-1. Run the program and ensure your webcam is enabled.
-2. Raise your index finger to start drawing on the virtual canvas.
-3. Hover your index finger over the color buttons to switch colors.
-4. To clear the canvas, hover your finger over the "CLEAR" button.
-5. Press `q` to quit the program.